Siddpawar9222/techeazy-backend-assessment/readme.md

    - The project does not use Spring MVC for view rendering, so page redirection is not possible.
    - Instead, I created REST APIs and tested them using Postman.
+   - I have created controller as well but it is commented right now.

 2. **Roles**:
    - Currently, I have assigned all authorities to both the `student` and `admin` roles.